PavanRangani/docs/docs/prd/incentive-stock/grant.md

 #### Shares per Periods

 Number input field.
 Decimal is not allowed.
+It shows the number of shares per periods.

 Applicable only when Vesting type is `Simple`.